snowplow/documentation/docs/using-the-snowplow-console/managing-users/managing-permissions/index.md

 Data Products have four permissions:

-- **No access** - the user will not see the data products management screens.
+- **No access** - the user will not see the data product management screens.
-- **View** - the user can see the data products management screens, but cannot edit anything.
-This permission and all data product permission below require the user to have at least the view permission on data structures.
+- **View** - the user can see the data product management screens, but cannot edit anything.
+This permission and all data product permissions below require the user to have at least the **view** permission on data structures.
-- **Edit** - the user can see the data products management screens, and can make edits to data products.
+- **Edit** - the user can see the data product management screens, and can make edits to existing data products.
 - **Create** - the user can create new data products.

 ### Data structures